 If your child was injured in an automobile accident contact our San Diego law firm at (619) 777-5555 for a free consultation to discuss the best way to protect your child’s legal rights.
 Our legal team is ready to fight for your child’s right to fair and just compensation for accident injuries.

-How Mission Personal Injury Lawyers, P.C.
-Can Help After a Car Accident
+How Mission Personal Injury Lawyers Can Help After a Car Accident in San Diego

 Our experienced San Diego car accident attorneys have a 99% success rate for cases we handle.
 We have over 25 years of combined legal experience handling personal injury claims, including child injury cases and car accidents.